Symphony in B minor (Paderewski): Composition

 The inspiration for the title "Polonia" seems to be a series of eight ‘cartoons’ published under that title in 1863 by Artur Grottger, depicting the grim realities of everyday life and struggle under Russian occupation.
 Grottger's "Polonia" was a response to the failed insurrection of 1863-65 known as the January Uprising.
 Paderewski initially intended to dedicate the work to the 40th anniversary of that event, in which his own father was caught up and even arrested, but no such dedication appears in the score.

 The music is expansive and discursive, not sticking closely to any pre-determined form.
 This quality has attracted comment that Paderewski seems to often lose his way, and also overdevelops his themes.

 It is lush and romantic in texture, leading to comparisons with the music of Liszt, Tchaikovsky, Sibelius, Rachmaninoff, Mahler, Scriabin, Glazunov, Balakirev, Myaskovsky, Korngold, Glière, Elgar, Rimsky-Korsakov, Richard Strauss, and even a precursor of Shostakovich.

-The score very unusually calls for three sarrusophones, a tambour de Basque, a thunder sheet and an organ.
-The full instrumentation is: piccolo, 3 flutes, 2 oboes, English horn, 2 clarinets in A, bass clarinet in A, 2 bassoons, contrabassoon, 4 horns in F, 4 trumpets in F, 3 trombones, tuba, 3 contrabass sarrusophones in E♭, timpani, percussion (triangle, cymbals, tambourine, bass drum, tambour de Basque, tam-tam, glockenspiel, bells, thunder sheet), harp, organ and strings.
+The score very unusually calls for three sarrusophones, a thunder sheet and an organ.
+The full instrumentation is: piccolo, 3 flutes, 2 oboes, English horn, 2 clarinets in A, bass clarinet in A, 2 bassoons, contrabassoon, 4 horns in F, 4 trumpets in F, 3 trombones, tuba, 3 contrabass sarrusophones in E♭, timpani, percussion (triangle, cymbals, tambour, tambour de Basque, tam-tam, glockenspiel, thunder sheet), harp, organ and strings.

 The finale contains a disguised quotation of the Polish national anthem, Jeszcze Polska nie zginęła (Poland Is Not Yet Lost), in duple meter rather than the original's triple-time mazurka rhythm.

 In 1915, Edward Elgar wrote an orchestral piece titled Polonia, Op.
 76, which he dedicated to Paderewski.